chaowei312/5800_FinalProject/report.md

 #### SST-2 Benchmark Evaluation (Full Dataset)

-We evaluate the baseline transformer and the recurrent transformer on the full SST-2 dataset to examine their predictive performance, parameter efficiency, and inference characteristics.
-Table 1 summarizes the quantitative results, while Figure 1 illustrates the accuracy–latency trade-off, with bubble size representing overall model storage cost.

-The baseline transformer achieves the strongest predictive performance, reaching an accuracy of 0.9061 and an F1 score of 0.9148.
-In comparison, the recurrent transformer attains a slightly lower accuracy (0.9021) and F1 score (0.9100), indicating a modest performance trade-off.
-However, this degradation is small relative to the substantial reduction in model size.

-Specifically, the recurrent model uses less than half the parameters of the baseline (11.0M vs. 25.9M) and reduces storage requirements by more than 55% (41.9 MB vs. 98.8 MB), while maintaining comparable inference latency (0.3595 ms vs. 0.3706 ms).
-Precision–recall analysis further reveals that the recurrent model exhibits higher precision but lower recall, suggesting a more conservative decision boundary.

-Overall, these results demonstrate that the recurrent transformer offers a favorable efficiency–performance trade-off: while the baseline model remains superior in absolute accuracy, recurrent depth-sharing enables substantial parameter and memory savings with only a minor reduction in predictive quality on short-sequence sentiment classification tasks such as SST-2.
+Table 6 presents the evaluation results on the SST-2 dataset.
+While the baseline model achieves marginally higher accuracy (0.9061), the recurrent transformer demonstrates superior efficiency with minimal performance loss.
+Specifically, the recurrent model reduces the parameter count and storage requirements by over 55% (11.0M vs. 25.9M parameters) while maintaining comparable inference latency.
+Although it exhibits a slightly more conservative decision boundary (higher precision, lower recall), the results confirm that recurrent depth-sharing offers a favorable trade-off, significantly saving memory with only negligible degradation in predictive quality.

 <!-- \begin{center}
 {\small \textbf{Table 6.
 SST-2 Benchmark Performance}}